Get Help

 For all other emergencies, call 911.

 When the temperature drops below freezing or Lexington experiences other severe weather, we have additional resources, such as increased shelter capacity and transportation services, available for people experiencing unsheltered homelessness.
-For more information about these resources or to get in touch with our street outreach team, please call the Community Action Council and Hope Center's office numbers of 859-233-4600 and 859-252-7881.
+For assistance in accessing emergency shelter, contact Hope Center's street outreach team at (859) 551-8053 or outreach@hopectr.org.

 Please view our Emergency Winter Weather Plan for contact information.